kiera251197/Vouch/README.md

 ### App Description

-Vouch is a matchmaking dating app built on a simple idea: the people who know you best make better matchmakers than an algorithm.
-Instead of swiping through strangers, every **Single** links their account to a trusted **Matchmaker** — a friend, sibling, or partner-in-crime — who browses candidates on their behalf, vouches for the ones worth a shot, and vetoes the rest.
-Singles can also browse their own curated shortlist and request a vouch directly from their Matchmaker.
+Vouch is a matchmaking dating app built on a simple idea, the people who know you best make better matchmakers than an algorithm.
+Instead of swiping through strangers, every **Single** links their account to a trusted **Matchmaker**, a friend, sibling, or partner-in-crime who browses candidates on their behalf, Vouches for the ones worth a shot, and Vetoes the rest.
+Singles can also browse their own curated feed and request a vouch directly from their Matchmaker.

 The app supports two distinct user roles from the same login system:

-- **Singles** set up a dating profile (bio, photos, hobbies, preferences) and generate a unique 5-digit link code to share with their chosen Matchmaker.
+- **Singles** set up a dating profile (bio, photos, hobbies, preferences) and generate a unique 5 digit link code to share with their chosen Matchmaker
-- **Matchmakers** create their own profile, enter their Single's link code to connect accounts, then browse candidates and vouch or veto on their Single's behalf — leaving notes explaining their reasoning.
+- **Matchmakers** create their own profile, enter their Single's link code to connect accounts, then browse candidates and Vouch or Veto on their Single's behalf, leaving notes explaining their reasoning

-Both roles get a tailored dashboard showing their profile, their linked partner, live stats (pending vouches, vetoes, matches waiting on the other side), and a running vouch history with status tracking.
+Both roles get a tailored dashboard showing their profile, their linked partner, live stats (pending vouches, vetoes, matches waiting on the other side) and a running Vouch history with status tracking.

 ### Built With